How old must a child be to enter as a beginner in the Suzuki Strings Program?

 How many spaces are available for the beginning class each year?

-On average, we receive 30–60 applications and we are typically able to accept up to 20 students each year.
+On average, we receive 30 – 40 applications and we are typically able to accept up to 20 students each year on violin or cello.
 The number of students accepted each year is determined by teacher availability.

 How do I enroll my child?

-The first step in the application process is to contact the Community School Registration Office and fill out an Inquiry Form.
-Please specify your interest in the Suzuki Strings Program.
+The first step in the application process is to fill out an inquiry form at colburnschool.edu/cspainquiry.
+Please specify your interest in the Suzuki program.
 It is important for us to have your complete contact information, including your preferred email.

 What happens after I fill out an Inquiry Form?